ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 Let's extract translated strings by executing `webpack --env.extract`.

 ### Step 4.
 Localization
 For example, let's add some locale.
-For this tutorial I have chosen my native locale - uk, because I am from the Ukraine.
+For this tutorial, I have chosen my native locale - uk, because I am from the Ukraine.
 Let's use `msginit` tool for creation of .po file with all appropriate to uk locale headers: